Lee Morse

 Lena Corinne "Lee" Morse (née Taylor; November 30, 1897 – December 16, 1954) was an American jazz and blues singer-songwriter, composer, guitarist, and actress.
 Morse's greatest popularity was in the 1920s and early 1930s as a torch singer, although her career began around 1917 and continued until her death in 1954.

 Morse was known for her strong, deep singing voice and vocal range, which often belied her petite frame.
 She possessed a contralto vocal range, and one of her trademarks was her unique style of yodeling.
 Recording over 200 songs over her career, Morse was one of the most recorded female singers of the 1920s.
 She was also moderately successful as an actress on the Broadway stage.
 Her life and career, however, were marred by alcoholism.
-Morse's group the Blue Grass Boys had no relation either to their later namesake of Bill Monroe's nor bluegrass music.
+Morse's group the Blue Grass Boys had no relation either Bill Monroe's later band of the same name nor to the bluegrass genre.

 In 2014, Morse's rendition of "If You Want the Rainbow" was used in an episode of the HBO series Boardwalk Empire.

-Life and career

 Early life

-Morse was born Lena Corinne Taylor on November 30, 1897 in Cove, Oregon, a small town in the Grande Ronde Valley.
+Morse was born Lena Corinne Taylor on November 30, 1897, in Cove, Oregon, a small town in the Grande Ronde Valley.
 Some sources list Morse's birthplace as Portland, Oregon, though this is disputed by her death certificate, which lists her birthplace as Union County, Oregon.
 She was the ninth of twelve children (and the third daughter) of Pleasant John Taylor, a local pastor from Texas, and his wife Olive Higgins Fleming.
 Morse's younger brother was Glen H. Taylor, a country singer and Democratic politician who served in the United States Senate from Idaho, and also ran for the Vice-President of the United States with Henry Wallace.
 Morse's other siblings included six other brothers: Robert, Davis, Jackson, Ephraim, Ruford, and Paul; two half-sisters, Elinor and Carrie; and two half-brothers, Lemuel and Pleasant.

 The Taylor family was musical and prior to Lena's birth had toured Idaho by covered wagon as the Taylor Family Concert Company, affording them enough money to purchase a ranch in La Grande, Oregon.
 After their ranch was foreclosed on, the family relocated to the small town of Kooskia, Idaho, where Lena spent her early years.
 She had learned to sing by the time she was three years old by impersonating her brothers, which accounts for her later ability to master deeper registers in her vocal range.